lastmansleeping/music-database/README.md

 #Music database design and queries
-* Modeled a database system for storing song, album and artists information along with user data and SQL queries were analyzed.
+* Modeled a database system for storing song, album and artists information to create a personalized user experience.
+* Performed rigorous analysis of the SQL queries.
-* Also built a web application for the same.
+* Built a web application to realize the above functionality and create a personalized user experience.
-* Tech Stack - PHP, HTML, CSS, SQL Developer, SQL database
+* Tech Stack - PHP, HTML, CSS, SQL Developer, MySQL